 Medicare and Medicaid funding is under threat from the executive branch in the nation’s capital, and from many members of Congress.
 Hawaii has experienced reductions in reimbursement for government funding from sequestration, market basket cuts as mandated by the Affordable Care Act, and the competitive bidding program for durable medical equipment.
 HAH maintains a legislative and policy agenda that opposes reductions in reimbursement, and identifies opportunities and initiatives which support improved Medicare and Medicaid reimbursement.
 HAH also works with the regulatory agencies and HAH members across the continuum of care to ensure that they maximize the monies available from pay-for-performance and pay-for-value programs.

 HAH continually monitors the status of the Affordable Care Act (ACA) and works collaboratively with other state associations in representing members’ interests.
 The Association maintains a plan for keeping members informed and providing education regarding changes that may be made to the ACA, its regulations and any subsequent replacement laws and/or regulations.

-Beginning in 2012 the ACA requires non-profit hospitals to conduct a community health needs assessment that takes into account input from persons who represent the broad interests of the community served by a hospital, including those with special knowledge of, or expertise in, public health.
-This information will be made widely available to the public.
-The ACA does not prohibit hospitals from “pooling” resources to conduct these assessments.
-HAH will educate members on the demands of the Affordable Care Act and assist them in creating models and identifying opportunities to work across the continuum.
+The ACA requires non-profit hospitals to conduct a community health needs assessment (CHNA) that considers input from persons who represent the broad interests of the community served by a hospital, including those with special knowledge of, or expertise in, public health.
+HAH provides support to conduct members’ community health needs assessments and opportunities to meet community health needs.